Alfresco/docs-alfresco/process-automation/latest/model/forms.md

 Condition builder is already there, there is no expression tab.

-This example describes how to create a form where a user can select their gender, and marital status, which then in turn populates another field with either Ms or Mr. If a user selects Married then they must also select the date of the marriage.
+This example describes how to create a form and a rule where a user can select their gender, which in turn populates another field with either Ms, Mr, or other.